topjohnwu/magisk-files/notes.md

-## Magisk (5d6d2417) (23015)
+## Magisk (92546e8a) (23016)

-- Cleanup unclosed fds leftover from Zygisk modules
+- Fixed a possible AVB header misalignment
-- Fix parallel app info fetching in DenyList UI to speed things up
+- Add new env variable `PATCHVBMETAFLAG` to configure whether vbmeta flags should be patched
-- Export `ZYGISK_ENABLED` to boot scripts if Zygisk is enabled
+- Only hijack `unshare` calls with `CLONE_NEWNS` bit set
-- Fix v4 vendor boot unpacking/repacking
+- Improved support for devices with `oplus.fstab` (OnePlus/Oppo/Realme)
-- Add new env variable `KEEPVBMETAFLAG` to toggle configure vbmeta flags should be preserved
+- Support loading fstab from `/system/etc` (Pixel 6 Dec.
+Patch)
-- Update BusyBox to 1.34.1
+- Various Magisk app fixes

 ## Diffs to v23.0